Skip to main content

 Description

 CVE-2026-21299 is a high-severity out-of-bounds write vulnerability in Adobe Substance3D - Modeler versions 1.
 22. 4 and earlier.
-This flaw allows an attacker to execute arbitrary code with the privileges of the current user by tricking the victim into opening a specially crafted malicious file.
-Exploitation requires user interaction, specifically opening the malicious file, and no prior authentication is needed.
-The vulnerability impacts confidentiality, integrity, and availability, as arbitrary code execution can lead to full system compromise.
-No known exploits are currently in the wild, and no patches have been released yet.
-European organizations using Adobe Substance3D - Modeler, especially in creative industries, are at risk.
-Mitigation involves restricting file sources, user education, and monitoring for suspicious activity until a patch is available.
-Countries with significant digital media sectors and high Adobe product adoption, such as Germany, France, and the UK, are most likely to be affected.
+This flaw allows an attacker to execute arbitrary code with the privileges of the current user when a victim opens a specially crafted malicious file.
+Exploitation requires user interaction but no prior authentication, and the vulnerability impacts confidentiality, integrity, and availability.
+There are no known exploits in the wild yet, and no patches have been released at the time of publication.
+European organizations using Substance3D - Modeler, especially in creative industries, are at risk.
+Mitigation involves restricting file sources, applying vendor patches once available, and employing endpoint protection with behavior monitoring.
+Countries with significant digital media and design sectors, such as Germany, France, and the UK, are most likely to be affected.

 AI-Powered Analysis